 Further details of the role of the Ombudsman for Children can be found here.

 As well as learning from complaints, we want to know any ideas you may have to help us improve our services.
-You can do this by telling a member of staff about your comment or suggestion, by writing to us or by completing the online suggestion and comments form on our webpage.
+You can do this by emailing us on email@example.com or by telling a member of staff about your comment or suggestion when on you call to the support desk.